WalesGenePark/NanoSeqQC/README.md

 #### Executor

-By default, the pipeline runs locally unless specifying '-profile slurm' to send to a SLURM cluster.
+By default, the pipeline runs locally unless specifying `-profile slurm` to send to a SLURM cluster.

 #### Config